Welding is an important skill, but to be a great fabricator you need a plasma cutter.

 - Power cord is a little short

-If you’re wanting a plasma cutter for use on a computer-controlled CNC plasma cutting table, the The PrimeWeld CUT60 Plasma Cutter is completely compatible for CNC use.
+If you’re wanting a plasma cutter for use on a computer-controlled CNC plasma cutting table, the PrimeWeld CUT60 Plasma Cutter is completely compatible for CNC use.
 Machines that use high-frequency arc starting will interfere with the digital electronics in computers.
-This machine uses a 20-foot PT60 blowback torch, which uses air pressure to start the arc when you hit the trigger.
+This machine uses a 20-foot PT60 blowback torch, which uses air pressure to start the arc when you hit the trigger (full CUT60 review here).

 The PrimeWeld CUT60 Plasma Cutter features a continuous pilot arc, which lets you cut material like expanded metal, honeycomb and grating.
 When the arc crosses into space, the torch shuts off until it hits the next solid spot and strikes the arc again.
 PrimeWeld owners are very loyal, with high praise for its build quality, performance and customer service.